‘Y&R’ Spoilers For Aug 14: Homeless Nick Confronts Victor, Billy Defends Vicky, Ben Accuses Him Of Hypocrisy

 Billy wants to know how Ben learned about his relationship with Phyllis and that he is living with her.
 Ben realizes that he slipped up and tries to cover up by lying that Victoria told him.
 Of course, Ben does not want Billy to know that he has been talking to Phyllis and that it was Phyllis who directed him to Victoria.

 Billy is unaware of the sinister plot being hatched behind the scenes by Jack (Peter Bergman).
-Jack has made an irresistible offer to Ben in exchange for intelligence about Victoria and her business.
-Ben was at first reluctant to work with Jack.
-When Jack probed for his motives he insisted he was dating Victoria because he cared about her.
-But relying on the maxim that every man has his price, Jack made Ben an offer he could not resist.
+Jack makes an irresistible offer to Ben in exchange for intelligence about Victoria and her business.
+Ben is at first reluctant to work with Jack.
+When Jack probes for his motives, he insists he is dating Victoria because he cares about her.
+But relying on the maxim that every man has his price, Jack makes Ben an offer he cannot resist.

 Victoria will soon find herself in the dire situation where the man she is sleeping with is also spying on her on behalf of the competition.